ATUS

 The Astronomical Telescope of the University of Stuttgart (ATUS) was established by the university's Institute of Space Systems (IRS) with support of the Stratospheric Observatory for Infrared Astronomy (SOFIA), funded by the DLR Space Administration.
 The telescope is managed and operated by the German SOFIA Institute (DSI), a department of the IRS.
 For the university, the telescope serves as a training platform for aerospace engineering students in basic astronomy and in remote control of complex systems.
 M.Sc. and Ph.D. students use it as a research instrument for their engineering and astronomy projects.
 For SOFIA, it is used as a test platform to evaluate new hardware and software before the integration on the airborne observatory.
 In some cases, the telescope is also used to support SOFIA missions by providing preparatory or parallel measurements of a target or to conduct follow-up observations.

 ATUS is a 0.6 meter fully reflective telescope in Ritchey-Chrétien configuration made by Officina Stellare, Italy.
 Its primary and secondary mirrors are made of the ultra-low-expansion glass ceramics CLEARCERAM-Z HS, supplied by Ohara Corporation, Japan.
 The primary mirror has a conically shaped backside to reduce its weight.
 The secondary mirror cell is motorized to shift the mirror along the optical axis for focusing.
 The optical tube assembly is a dual carbon fiber truss structure with titanium alloy joints.
-A German equatorial mount made by Astro-Physics (AP3600GTOPE) carries the telescope and allows slew speeds of up to 2.5 degrees per second.
+A customized German equatorial mount made by Astro-Physics (AP3600GTOPE) carries the telescope and allows slew speeds of up to 3.75 degrees per second.
 A precision encoder system at the polar axis of the mount provides nominal guiding accuracy better than 0.5 arcsec over periods of 20 minutes.

 The first and primary instrument at the Ritchey-Chrétien focus is a back-illuminated EMCCD camera made by Andor, Belfast combined with a 10-position filter wheel containing a Sloan filter set.
 The same camera and a similar filter set are used in SOFIA's new Focal Plane Imager (FPI+).
 It offers high quantum efficiency (ηPeak > 90%), high frame rates and virtually gap free imaging thanks to the sensor's frame-transfer architecture.
 Very low dark currents are achieved by the camera's thermoelectric cooler that cools the sensor as much as 95 K below ambient.
-The main telescope is complemented by a piggy-back mounted Wide Field Imager which consists of a ProLine Camera made by Fingerlakes Instrumentation with a back-illuminated e2v CCD47-20 sensor and a commercial 135 mm Canon telephoto lens.
-This setup is similar to the SOFIA Wide Field Imager.
-A 130 mm f/6 refractor can be used as a guide scope, or as an imager with an intermediate field size ("Fine Field Imager").
-It has a camera made by Quantum Scientific Imaging, which employs a front-illuminated KAF-3200ME CCD.
+A fully custom designed off-axis guider redirects unused light outside the main camera’s optical beam into a guiding camera made by Quantum Scientific Imaging (QSI) with a front-illuminated KAF-1603ME CCD, enabling ultra-deep exposures and steady tracking with sub-pixel accuracy over hours.

 ATUS is located at Sierra Remote Observatories (SRO) in the foothills of California's Sierra Nevada, a location with seeing conditions in the 1.0 to 1.5 arcsec range in summer.
 The telescope's control computer and software are set up for remote access via an internet connection.
 It is remotely operated from the SOFIA Science Center in Moffett Field, California and from Stuttgart, Germany.